The Left's Jewish Problem

 The Left's Jewish Problem: Jeremy Corbyn, Israel and Anti‑Semitism is a 2016 book by Dave Rich.
 The book argues that new antisemitism is "masked as anti-Zionism" in left-wing politics.

-Rich began writing the book in 2011 as his doctoral thesis at Birkbeck, University of London and his studies were funded by his employer, the Community Security Trust.
+Rich began the book as a doctoral thesis at Birkbeck, University of London, with his studies funded by his employer, the Community Security Trust.

-Rich traces the origin of contemporary left-wing anti-Semitic and anti-Israel rhetoric, and of antisemitism in the Labour Party to the early 1970s when Peter Hain and Louis Eaks of the Young Liberals wing of the Liberal Party described Zionism as a colonialist and imperialist project imposing apartheid on the indigenous Palestinian people.
-Rich argues anti-Zionism turned into anti-semitism and is used to hide it under the guise of the first.
+The work traces the origins of contemporary left-wing antisemitic and anti-Israel rhetoric, including its presence in the British Labour Party, to the early 1970s.
+Rich cites figures like Peter Hain and Louis Eaks of the Young Liberals, who described Zionism as a colonialist and imperialist project to impose Israeli apartheid on the Palestinian people.
+Rich argues that anti-Zionism has evolved into a form of antisemitism masked as political critique.